-- Perhaps not the best option for people who need a high-pressure airflow setting because the higher pressure may cause discomfort as the air blows into your nostrils.
+- Perhaps not the best option for people who need a high-pressure airflow setting, because the higher pressure may cause discomfort as the air blows into your nostrils.

-- May cause nasal dryness
+- May cause nasal dryness.

-- Mouth breathers must adapt to nasal pillows because they’re not accustomed to breathing through their noses only.
+- Mouth breathers must adapt to nasal pillows, because they’re not accustomed to breathing through their noses only.

 2. Full Face CPAP

-Full face CPAPs represent the traditional type of sleep therapy and still used today.
+Full face CPAPs represent the traditional type of sleep therapy and are still used today.
 Unlike nasal pillows and nasal masks, a full face CPAP covers both the nose and mouth and a larger surface area of the face overall.

-Because of their bulky size, full-faced CPAP masks are uncomfortable for some people, but they’re a great solution for people who need a high-pressure CPAP prescription, or who are most comfortable breathing through their mouths.
+Because of their bulky size, full-faced CPAP masks are uncomfortable for some people, but they’re a great solution for people who need a high-pressure CPAP prescription or who are most comfortable breathing through their mouths.

-You can use a CPAP mask if you have a full beard but the fit is everything because the uneven surface caused by your beard may cause air leaks.
+You can use a CPAP mask if you have a full beard, but the fit is everything, because the uneven surface caused by your beard may cause air leaks.